-As I a fern-lover myself, I wanted to know which species are ideal for indoors and outdoors.
-I have compiled a list of 8 types of ferns that are ideal for living indoors and making great houseplants.
+As a fern-lover, I wanted to know which species are ideal for indoors and outdoors.
+I have compiled a list of 8 types of ferns ideal for living indoors and making great houseplants.
 Adding ferns to your houseplant collection is an inexpensive way to spruce your home!
 Ferns have been a popular method of brightening our homes by bringing nature into them for centuries.

 8 Beautiful Ferns to Add to Your Houseplant Collection Right Now